Skip to main content

 The attributes “Document Date”, “Invoice Value”, and “Vendor Name” match exactly in both of the invoices being compared.
 The attribute “Invoice Reference” is a fuzzy match.
 Here's how the fuzzy match is determined:

-1. Remove everything except uppercase and lowercase letters and digits - such as special characters and white spaces.
-For example, "A R-AMC1234" and "AR AMC\ 1234" match.
+• The app removes everything except uppercase and lowercase letters and digits - such as special characters and white spaces.
+For example, "A R-AMC1234" and "AR AMC\ 1234" will be treated as the same string.

-2. Check whether the invoice references are exactly equal with the exception of 0-3 extra characters in one of the two records.
-For example, "AR-AMC1234" and "AMC1234" match.
+• Check whether the invoice references are exactly equal with the exception of 0-3 extra characters in one of the two records.
+For example, "AR-AMC1234" and "AR-AMC124" match.

 Invoice A